World Association of Medical Editors

 The World Association of Medical Editors (abbreviated WAME, pronounced "whammy") is an international, virtual organization of editors of medical journals.
 It was originally founded in 1995 by a group of members of the International Committee of Medical Journal Editors (ICMJE), who had grown concerned that the ICMJE had become "too small, self-serving, and exclusive".
-It was launched on March 16, 1995 in Bellagio, Lombardy, Italy, after a three-day conference was held to discuss ways to enable greater international cooperation between editors of medical journals.
+It was launched on March 16, 1995 in Bellagio, Lombardy, Italy, after a three-day conference to discuss ways to enable greater international cooperation between editors of medical journals.
 The conference was attended by twenty-two editors from thirteen countries, all funded by the Rockefeller Foundation.
 One of those in attendance was Iain Chalmers.
 Any editor of a peer-reviewed biomedical journal is eligible to join WAME.